The Planning Accreditation Board (PAB) requires this information be posted for the Master of Community and Regional Planning (MCRP) program.

 The program also features an internship/work experience to provide students with real world experience and prepare them for entry into a wide variety of planning jobs.
 93% of the graduating class for 2020 secured an internship by the end of their first year.

 For details about tuition, please visit the UBC Faculty of Graduate and Postdoctoral Studies.

 For details about student fees, please visit the UBC Faculty of Graduate and Postdoctoral Studies.

 Percentage of students who began studies in Fall 2019 and continued into Fall 2020: 95%

 Percentage of students graduating within 4 years, entering class of 2016: 97%

 Number of Degrees Awarded

-*the majority of graduates obtain certification through the CIP.
+*The majority of students obtain certification through the Canadian Institute of Planning (CIP)